phalcon/documentation/docs/application-micro.md

 $application->setEventsManager($manager);
 ```

-We need a [Phalcon\Events\Manager][events-manager] object.
-This can be a newly instantiated object, or we can get the one that exists in our DI container (if you have used the `FactoryDefault` one, or if you have not set up a DI container, since it will be automatically created for you).

-We attach every middleware class in the `micro` hook in the Events Manager.
-We could also be a bit more specific and attach it to say the `micro:beforeExecuteRoute` event.
+A [Phalcon\Events\Manager][events-manager] object is required, and middleware classes are attached to the `micro` hook in the Events Manager.
+More specificity can be achieved by attaching classes to specific events, such as `micro:beforeExecuteRoute`.

-We then attach the middleware class in our application on one of the three listening events discussed above (`before`, `after`, `finish`).

 ### Implementation

-Middleware can be any kind of PHP callable functions.
-You can organize your code whichever way you like it to implement middleware.
-If you choose to use classes for your middleware, you will need them to implement the [Phalcon\Mvc\Micro\MiddlewareInterface][mvc-micro-middlewareinterface]
+Middleware can be any PHP callable function, and you have the flexibility to organize your code according to your preferences.
+If you choose to use classes for your middleware, they need to implement the [Phalcon\Mvc\Micro\MiddlewareInterface][mvc-micro-middlewareinterface].

 ```php
 <?php